 - Rulers/tape measure

-- Rotary tool – I love the Ryobi rotary crafting tool this is such a versatile tool that can be used to cut, sand, buff, drill and engrave with the right attachment.
-It can even drill holes into glass and cut China plates with the right attachment.
+- Rotary tool – I love the Ryobi rotary crafting tool.
+This versatile tool can cut, sand, buff, drill and engrave with the proper attachment.
+It can even drill holes into the glass and cut China plates with the appropriate attachment.

-- Circle paper punches – A set of circle paper punches is great for many paper crafts, from making garlands to paper pine cones.
+- Circle paper punches – A set of circle paper punches is excellent for many paper crafts, from making garlands to paper pine cones.

 6. Craft Essentials – Materials

 Most of the paper and cardboard I use for my crafts is repurposed.
 Paper crafts are great for home decor.

 - Old road maps – very affordable and fun paper to craft with.
 Many old maps are printed on linen paper, making them sturdy and robust.

 - Paper napkins – printed napkins are great for decoupage.
 You can even print your paper napkins at home.

 - Cardboard – I repurpose cardboard packaging from cereal boxes to Amazon packaging, such as with this gingerbread house garland.